 When can I get tickets to The Photography Show 2019?

-Tickets for The Photography Show 2019 will go on general sale at the end of November.
+Tickets for The Photography Show 2019 are on sale now.
 This year, for the first time, you will be able to use your ticket on any of the four days of the show – so you won't have to decide which day you are going in advance.
 There will be special deals for those who want to go for more than one day too!

-You can sign up below to be kept up with when tickets go on sale, and to get updates on the workshops, speakers, galleries and exhibitors that will be at the Show.
+You can sign up to get updates on the workshops, speakers, galleries and exhibitors that will be at the Show.

 What if I can't make it to The Photography Show 2019?

 Digital Camera World will also be there bringing you all the photo news, so make sure to keep us bookmarked, and stay up to date by following us on Twitter , by liking our Facebook page, and by signing up to our daily newsletter.